digitoimistodude/dude-insta-feed/README.md

 ## NOTE!

-**This plugin does not work so well after Instagram has tightened their API usage.
-Better plugin to use is [image-user-feed](https://github.com/digitoimistodude/image-user-feed) which bypassed the official API.**
+**DEPRECATED!
+This plugin does not work so well after Instagram has tightened their API usage.
+Better plugin to use is [ig-graph-feed](https://github.com/jake-101/ig-graph-feed) by Jake Peterson or our [image-user-feed](https://github.com/digitoimistodude/image-user-feed) which bypass the official API.**

 ## Table of contents
 1. [Please note before using](#please-note-before-using)